mo2274/Blog/README.md

-# learning log:
+# Random Thoughts:

-This web app called Learning Log that allows users to log the topics they’re interested in and to make journal entries as they learn about each topic.
-The Learning Log home page will describe the site and invite users to either register or log in.
-Once logged in, a user can create new topics, add new entries, and read and edit existing entries.
+This web app called Random Thoughts that allows users to write about the things they thinking about or the things they are currentlly learning.
+The home page will describe the site and invite users to either register or log in.
+Once logged in, a user can create new posts, and read and edit existing posts.

 ### Installing Dependencies